Professor Rowley graduated Phi Beta Kappa from

 Law and

-2003, for which he frequently leads the post-film discussions, and from
+to support it, and for which he frequently leads the post-film discussions.

 Center for Computer-Assisted Legal Instruction